vuejs/vue-cli/docs/guide/troubleshooting.md

 ## Symbolic Links in `node_modules`

-If there're dependencies installed by `npm link` or `yarn link`, ESLint (and sometimes Babel as well) may not work properly for those symlinked dependencies.
+If there are dependencies installed by `npm link` or `yarn link`, ESLint (and sometimes Babel as well) may not work properly for those symlinked dependencies.
 It is because [webpack resolves symlinks to their real locations by default](https://webpack.js.org/configuration/resolve/#resolvesymlinks), thus breaks ESLint / Babel config lookup.

 A workaround for this issue is to manually disable symlinks resolution in webpack: